 Traditionally, going to college meant students would pay one price for their tuition, and then a bunch of other fees for their books, course materials, equipment and everything else they'd need for their classes.

 The sad reality is that the escalating costs of getting a college education, force many students to put their academic aspirations on hold or abandon them completely.
 According to a report, 44 million borrowers currently owe $1.5 trillion in student loan debt.

 Hocking College's all-inclusive course fee model gives students a straight forward and transparent way to pay for college.

 All-inclusive means "including everything."
 At Hocking College, that means our programs and certificates have a price listed on our website that includes everything.
 What does this mean for students?
 It means no surprises, no hidden fees and (most importantly) no fine print.

 What expenses does Hocking College’s all-inclusive pricing cover?

 Tuition and Fees

-Previously on our website, students were expected to calculate their own tuition and course fees that lived on various parts of our website.
+Previously, students were expected to calculate their own tuition and course fees that lived on various parts of our website.

-Now, students have can view the total price for each semester and for the entire program directly from the Course Curriculum tab on our majors page.
+Now, students can view the total price for each semester and for the entire program directly from the Course Curriculum tab on our majors page.